opengeogroep/AERIUS-QGIS-plugins/docs/3.6/01_generate_calc_input.md

 Convert your own data into IMAER GML data for use in AERIUS Calculator.
 This feature can turn data from any type of QGIS vector layer into emission sources, buildings and/or calculation points.

-The the available fields in the interface are depending on your country setting.
+The available fields in the interface are depending on your country setting.

 The plugin simply attempts to generate the GML code based on your input data and plugin settings.
 There is no check for data validity!
-The easiest way to check validity is using the website.
+The easiest way to check validity is using the Calculator website.
 In general, leaving a field blank or having NULL values in your data will result in NULL values in the output.
 For optional parameters, this will simply not output anything.
 But in case of mandatory data it might result in errors.

 ## Emission Sources